cronologic-de/python_ext/README.md

 # python_ext

+⚠️ Warning: This is just a prototype/experimental ⚠️

 ## Overview
 - [`setup.py`](./timetagger4ext/tools/setup.py) is used by python to create `setuptools` pakcage.
 - As per `setup.py` and project settings: